-At today’s prices, even families who have been contributing to a dedicated college savings fund for many years may discover that their savings will cover only a portion of their child’s expected college expenses.
-Of course, it’s always possible that your child’s academic or athletic prowess will earn him or her a full or partial scholarship.
-But the competition for these dollars is fierce, so it’s wise to start exploring your financial aid options well ahead of time.
+At today's prices, even families who have been contributing to a dedicated college savings fund for many years may discover that their savings will cover only a portion of their child's expected college expenses.
+Of course, it's always possible that your child's academic or athletic prowess will earn them a full or partial scholarship.
+But the competition for these dollars is fierce, so it's wise to start exploring your financial aid options well ahead of time.

 Merit-based aid, as the term suggests, is awarded to students who excel academically or athletically, or who possess other special talents (such as the ability to play tuba in a marching band).
 This type of financial aid usually comes in the form of grants or tuition discounts, rather than loans.
 Private schools are more likely than public schools to offer higher amounts of merit aid, as their endowments enable them to compete more aggressively with other private schools for top-tier students.
 Therefore, families who may have assumed that private college was out of reach may want to explore financial aid opportunities from these institutions more closely.

-Understanding your Expected Family Contribution (EFC)
+Understanding your expected family contribution (EFC)

 Even if you believe your family's income is too high to qualify for financial aid, it may still be in your best interests to complete the FAFSA.
 That's because some sources of aid, such as unsubsidized Stafford and PLUS loans, are available regardless of need.
 However, to be considered for these loans, you must fill out the FAFSA.
 In addition, some schools will not consider you for merit-based aid or scholarships if you do not complete the application.
 Finally, remember that your financial aid package generally applies to your child's freshman year only.
 You will need to update your FAFSA information for each subsequent academic year.